Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 Bear in mind that choosing pension drawdown or an annuity doesn’t have to be an either/ or decision, and it’s possible to go for a combination of both.
 For example, some people choose to use some of their pension to buy an annuity so they have peace of mind their essential outgoings will be covered, and then use drawdown to take a further income from the rest of their pension savings as and when they need to.

 You also have the option of cashing in your whole pension if you want to, and if your pension scheme allows it.
 However, in doing so, you run the risk of landing yourself with a potentially hefty tax bill, as only the first 25% will be tax-free and you’ll have to pay income tax on the rest.
 You’ll also have the added difficulty of working out where to keep your pension savings after you have taken them out.
 If you want to keep your money in a cash account, for example, rock-bottom interest rates mean your savings will soon start to be eroded by inflation, or rising living costs.
-According to financial website Moneyfacts.co.uk, the average easy access account in January 2021 paid just 0.18% annual interest – that’s equivalent to just £180 a year in interest on a balance of £100,000.
+According to financial website Moneyfacts.co.uk, the average easy access account in May 2022 paid just 0.39%% – that’s equivalent to just £39 a year in interest on a balance of £10,000.

-Cashing in your pension could also affect your entitlement to means-tested benefits too, so you must make sure you’ve fully considered all the financial implications involved before doing this.
-Find out more about how pension lump sums can affect means tested benefits here.
+Cashing in your pension could also affect your entitlement to means-tested benefits, so you must make sure you’ve fully considered all the financial implications involved before doing this.
+Find out more about how pension lump sums can affect means-tested benefits How lump sum payments and savings can affect your benefits.

 Remember your pension allowances if you want to carry on paying into your pension